ghc/ghc/docs/users_guide/extending_ghc.rst

 cabal for instance,) you can then use it by just specifying ``-fplugin=DoNothing.Plugin`` on the command line, and during the compilation you should see GHC say 'Hello'.

-Note carefully the ``reinitializeGlobals`` call at the beginning of the installation function.
-Due to bugs in the windows linker dealing with ``libghc``, this call is necessary to properly ensure compiler plugins have the same global state as GHC at the time of invocation.
-Without ``reinitializeGlobals``, compiler plugins can crash at runtime because they may require state that hasn't otherwise been initialized.

-In the future, when the linking bugs are fixed, ``reinitializeGlobals`` will be deprecated with a warning, and changed to do nothing.

 .. _core-plugins-in-more-detail: